-🎸 TrueFire sports an impressive total of over 45,000 videos, and an equally impressive lifetime on the net.
-But do they really offer a fair bang for the buck?
-Let’s find out in this TrueFire guitar lessons review.
+🎸 With over 45,000 videos, 900+ courses, 600+ teachers including a host of celebrity instructors, and an equally impressive lifetime on the net, do they still offer a fair bang for the buck?
+Find out in this TrueFire lessons review.

 Tabs easily accessed at the top of the page.
 Streamlined, easy to use design.